typst/typst/tests/README.md

          a test passed or failed.
 - `png`: PNG files produced by tests.
 - `pdf`: PDF files produced by tests.
-- `res`: Resource files used by tests.
-- `fonts`: Font files used for tests.

 ## Running the tests
 Running all tests (including unit tests):